BridgesUNCC/lm_as_code/Implementation.md

 found one yet.

 This is why (somehow) you can't play two sounds at the same time.
 So in particular, you can't play 2 TTS messages.
+That means withing one animation step, you can only play one message.
+If you try to play more; there be dragons.